NightShade256/NightShade256.github.io/_posts/2021-03-27-gb-sound-emulation.md

 This provides a natural way to accurately synchronize the emulation, while minimizing audio cracks and pops.
 (But this might increase screen tearing as we disable V-Sync).

+## In The End

+I hope this article was helpful to you in building your emulator.

+I would like to thank the people over at r/EmuDev and the Discord server for their help, especially Simuuz and Dillon.

+I would also like to thank you for reading this article.

+Cheers!

 ## Further Reading

 ### Related to Sound on the Game Boy